shirokumacode/overwatch-omnic-rewards/README.md

 ## Install

-I will be providing executables for Linux/Windows soon.
-Keep checking the releases section.
+Check the [releases section](https://github.com/shirokumacode/overwatch-omnic-rewards/releases/) for Windows/Linux executables.
 MacOS users should check out the [How to run](#how-to-run) section to run the app.

 ## FAQ
 <details>